DishaDevalia123/Audio-Visualizer-Player-Python/README.md

 # Audio-Visualizer-Player-Python
-This is a Python-based project that allows users to play audio files while displaying real-time visualizations of the sound waveforms.
+This is a Python-based project that allows users to play audio files while displaying real-time color-gradient visualizations of the sound waveforms.

 Getting Started
 To use this tool, follow the steps below: